-- Establish a Standing Parking Committee with a balance composition and City staff support. - Sell more permits (an increase from 1000 to 1200 per year). - Raise the permit fee (amount to be determined by the Standing Parking Committee). - Change enforcement to include graduated fines, purchase the required Police Department software and implement the use of a license plate reader. - Encourage implementation of the Bicycle Transportation Plan.
+- Establish a Standing Parking Committee with a balance composition and City staff support. - Raise the permit fee (amount to be determined by the Standing Parking Committee). - Use iParq parking enforcement technology to evaluate and better understand parking demand. - Encourage implementation of the Bicycle Transportation Plan.